opt-models/opt-models.github.io/content/compendium/optimization-model-parts/index.md

 ---
-title: "The five parts of an Optimization Model"
+title: "The Five Parts of an Optimization Model"
 description: "An unpacking of the five major components of an optimization model: SETS, parameters, Variables, Objective and Constraints."

 editURL: "https://github.com/opt-models/opt-models.github.io/tree/main/content/compendium/optimization-model-parts/index.md"